 For those whose gas occurs from food intake, prevention typically involves changing their diet.
 A person can try tracking food intake and times when they experience excessive, smelly flatulence.
 They can then eliminate or reduce the amount of the food or foods that cause excessive gas.

 - avoiding naturally smelly foods

 Read on to learn more about home remedies for reducing smelly gas.

 There are times when the underlying cause may be more severe than the body’s reaction to certain foods or mild constipation.
 In these cases, stopping the gas will often happen by treating the underlying condition.

 Bad flatulence is not always a cause for concern.
-Most people will find that bad flatulence can be managed at home with changes to their diet.
+Most people will find that they can manage bad flatulence at home with changes to their diet.

 Others may need to seek out medical advice and attention if their bad flatulence does not clear up after avoiding certain foods or medications.
 If other symptoms also occur, it may be a sign of infection, which may need medical intervention.

 Most people will experience symptom relief once the underlying cause of their flatulence is worked out and treated.

 What does it mean if your farts smell really bad?